Co-developing distinctions-based Indigenous health legislation

 Why

-As indicated in the September 2020 Speech from the Throne, the Government of Canada is committed to walking a shared path of reconciliation with Indigenous peoples and remains focused on implementing the commitments made in 2019.
+In the September 2020 Speech from the Throne, the Government of Canada committed to walking a shared path of reconciliation with Indigenous peoples and remains focused on implementing the commitments made in 2019.

 The co-development of distinctions-based Indigenous health legislation is an opportunity to: